Facing the complex UK asylum system without a support network of family and friends is especially hard on parents with young children.

 Later, Farid and Nour reconciled and wanted to live together again.
 Farid is an attentive, loving father and the children missed their dad.
 But the company that provides asylum accommodation would not allow him to move in with his family.

 To make matters worse, Farid was told that his asylum claim had been rejected by the Home Office.
 He stopped receiving financial support and was threatened with eviction.
-Worried he might never be reunited with his family and could soon become homeless, Farid called us to ask for help.
+Worried he might never be reunited with his family and could soon become homeless, Farid called our Refugee Support Service to ask for help.

 The UK government does not allow asylum seekers like Farid to work.
 When his Home Office payments stopped he was left with no money for basics like food and toiletries, or the bus fare to visit Nour and the children.